- Students must maintain a minimum 2.3 GPA in all courses required for the Minor.

 HPW 300 - Outdoor Skills Courses (2 credits for core requirements)See Outdoor Skills Courses page for details.

-Choose from Indoor Rock Climbing, Advanced Indoor Climbing, Ladies Only Indoor Climbing, Outdoor Rock Climbing, Level I Avalanche Awareness, Wilderness First Responder, Intro to Backcountry Skiing, or other skills based certifications, training with the American Mountain Guide Association or National Outdoor Leadership School or other trainings/certifications by approval.
+Choose from Indoor Rock Climbing, Advanced Indoor Climbing, Ladies Only Indoor Climbing, Outdoor Rock Climbing, Level I Avalanche Awareness, Winter Camping, Fly Fishing, Whitewater Kayaking, Wilderness First Responder, Intro to Backcountry Skiing, or other skills based certifications, training with the American Mountain Guide Association or National Outdoor Leadership School or other trainings/certifications by approval.
 2 Credit Hours Required.

 HPW 410 - Seminar in Outdoor Education & Leadership3 Credit Hours